 Sitting on the cold garden bench I noticed the hint of green on the brown tapestry of soil.
-I got closer and saw one of the carrott seeds from the previous season had decided to press through the soil now, six months late.
+I got closer and saw one of the carrot seeds from the previous season had decided to press through the soil now, six months late.
 I smiled at the thought of late bloomers.
-Poor little guy would never make it in this cold, but he gave it a valient effort.
+Poor little guy would never make it in this cold, but he gave it a valiant effort.

 The Lord drew my mind to Psalm 1.
 He is like a tree planted by streams of water that yield its fruit in its season, and its leaf does not wither.

 In the right season, when the timing is right, the Lord will bring forth fruit from those who are planted there, near Him.
 Those whose roots are deep in the Word and whose nourishment is coming from truth rather than the lies of the world.